carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

     return 0;
   }
   EOF
-  # Build test_fuzzer.cc with asan and link against libFuzzer.a
+  # Build test_fuzzer.cc with asan and link against libFuzzer.
-  clang++ -fsanitize=address -fsanitize-coverage=trace-pc-guard test_fuzzer.cc libFuzzer.a
+  clang++ -fsanitize=address,fuzzer test_fuzzer.cc
   # Run the fuzzer with no corpus.
   ./a.out